French companies, unions question Hollande's new vision

 "So the net win is only of the order of 10 billion euros whereas we were after 80," said Gattaz.

-Hollande's suggestion that France could find savings by rationalising its multi-layered system of local government also raised concerns among trade unions over the fate of some 5.3 million "fonctionnaire" public sector workers.
+Hollande's suggestion that France could find savings by rationalizing its multi-layered system of local government also raised concerns among trade unions over the fate of some 5.3 million "fonctionnaire" public sector workers.

 Budget Minister Bernard Cazeneuve said the government would not repeat an attrition policy tried out by conservative ex-leader Nicolas Sarkozy to replace only one out of two departing state sector workers.